wilsonchang17/coupon_smartcontract/README.md

 ### What can this smart contract do?
 - Show the company's coupon based on what you choosed
 - Record the amount of remaining coupon
-- Accept donation to the contract
+- Accept donation to this contract

 ### **Install Geth to create private blockchain, activate your own account and connected to MetaMask**
 - Geth version 1.9.25